 The best barbers in London

 With countless awards under its belt, you can bank on more than just a bog standard snip at Ruffians.
-The Edinburgh export is now on its third London location, the most recent opened in Shoreditch in October 2016, manned by talented hair experts ranging from an ex-butler to a former social worker and even a part-time cage fighter.
+The Edinburgh export is now on its fourth London location: Covent Garden, Marylebone, Shoreditch and Liberty in Soho.
+The Shoreditch in branch is manned by talented hair experts ranging from an ex-butler to a former social worker and even a part-time cage fighter.
 We’ll let you guess who is who.

 Haircuts from £50

 With a celebrity client list that includes James Bay, Dermot O’Leary and Jamie Dornan, you’re guaranteed a barnet that’s more Brad Pitt than Boris Johnson at this Soho snipper.
 Headed up by Joe Mills and an army of hand-picked staff, Joe and Co offers style and technical expertise in an informal and unfussy way.